-As part of the University's compliance with UKVI regulations for Tier 4 visa holders, international students must demonstrate that they are attending and engaging with their programme.
+As part of the University's compliance with UKVI regulations for Student Route (Tier 4) Visa holders, international students must demonstrate that they are physically attending and engaging with their programme.
 Your attendance on the programme will therefore be monitored for reporting purposes.
 This is to ensure the University meets the Home Office statutory requirements as a sponsor of Tier 4 students and its responsibilities in accordance with its Highly Trusted Sponsor status.

-If you are a Tier 4 visa holder, you must comply with your programme attendance requirements.
+UKVI may request access to these records at any point.
+If your physical attendance and/or engagement is deemed unsatisfactory by the School then you may be withdrawn from your studies and this would lead to the cancellation of your Student Route visa.
+To avoid problems with your visa, you must report any unavoidable absence to us as soon as you can to seed.attendance@manchester.ac.uk.